JP4441/FlagGame/README.md

 <a href="https://github.com/JP4441/GA_Project_1_Flag_Game/issues">Report Bug</a>
 </div>

 <h4>Thank you for checking out my project!
 I designed this calm flag-trivia-game for late night scrollers attempting to familiarize themselves with flags from countries around the world.
-The app presents itself in a monocromatic tone attempting to be as minimalist as possible, but the flags, correct and incorrect button highlights and 'Next' buttons have color.
-Also the app starts with a default of 10 flags and sound option, which can be turned off in the options panel.<h4>
+The app starts with a default of 10 flags and sounds option, which can be turned off in the options panel.<h4>

 # Details: